-- a) Aware of the many risks and challenges and have contingency plans in place before they arise. - b) Equipped to be able to implement processes that will manage all risk and challenge positively and effectively. - c) Resolute and committed to overcoming new challenges positively and effectively.
+- a) Aware of the many risks and challenges and have contingency plans in place before they arise. - b) Equipped to be able to implement processes that will manage all risks and challenges positively and effectively. - c) Resolute and committed to overcoming new challenges positively and effectively.